top of page

 Pain points for create new user screen

-1. Need more information about users for audit purposes
+1. Need more information about employees for audit purposes

 2. No user type classification